Dr Dean Lockwood - Programme Leader

 Within film and television studies, research interests include television histories, gender and queer theory, race and representation, televisual fame, British cinema, African cinema, national and transnational cinemas, exploitation/experimental/marginal cinema, Hollywood cinema and star studies, children’s film and television, film and/as practice, script, and screenwriting theory.

-The Lincoln School of Film and Media is home to a community of researchers undertaking projects relevant to life in a digitally connected world.
+The Lincoln School of Film, Media and Journalism is home to a community of researchers undertaking projects relevant to life in a digitally connected world.
 Students are encouraged to engage with research at the School.
 Find out more on the School’s research pages: https://www.lincoln.ac.uk/home/fm/research/

 To support your experience within the postgraduate research community, new students are encouraged to enrol in October, February, or May.